Matt Capps

 Matthew Dicus Capps (born September 3, 1983) is an American former professional baseball relief pitcher.
 He is a 2002 graduate of Alexander High School in Douglasville, Georgia, where he lettered in football, basketball, cross-country and baseball before receiving a scholarship to Louisiana State University.
 He has played in Major League Baseball (MLB) for the Pittsburgh Pirates, Washington Nationals and Minnesota Twins.

 Early life

 Capps was born in Douglasville, Georgia to Mike and Kathy Capps.
 Capps played high school baseball at Robert S. Alexander High School and signed a letter of intent to play college baseball at Louisiana State.

 Professional career

 Pittsburgh Pirates

 Capps was drafted by the Pirates in the 7th round of the 2002 Major League Baseball Draft.
-He was a starting pitcher until 2004, never advancing above A-level in the minor leagues.